 Struggle for pain control

-- Rate how much effort you put into making pain or upsetting thoughts, feelings, or memories go away this past week
+- Rate how much effort you put into making pain, or upsetting thoughts, feelings and memories, go away this past week

 - Rate how willing were you were to have pain and distress in the past week